Martha Jackson Jarvis: Recognition and awards

 Jackson Jarvis has received several awards and honors for her artistic contributions, including a National Endowment for the Arts Fellowship.
-Additionally, Jackson Jarvis was inducted into the Washington DC Hall of Fame, which is a notable recognition of her impact and influence in the region.
+She was inducted into the Washington, D.C.
+Hall of Fame, in recognition of her impact and influence in the region.

 Julie McGee, an art historian at the University of Delaware, stated, "The work of Jackson Jarvis operates in two worlds—that of large-scale public commissions and the more intimate space of the gallery.
 Very few artists are able to finesse both, and certainly not with her acumen and sensitivity."